Robert Whittaker (fighter): The Ultimate Fighter

 In 2012, Whittaker's coach, Henry Perez, put him forward for the first series of The Ultimate Fighter: The Smashes, which pitted a team of eight Australians against a team of eight men from the United Kingdom, and he was selected as one of the cast members.

 In his first fight on the show, Whittaker fought Luke Newman.
 Whittaker landed a punch flush on the chin of Newman after 19 seconds, knocking him unconscious for several minutes.
-The win moved him onto the semifinal round.
+The win moved him onto the semi-final round.
 The knockout also earned Whittaker an additional $25,000 for "Knockout of the Season".

-In the semifinal, Whittaker was matched against replacement fighter and fellow Team Australia teammate, Xavier Lucas.
+In the semi-final, Whittaker was matched against replacement fighter and fellow Team Australia teammate, Xavier Lucas.
 Whittaker won via knockout at 1:17 in the first round.
 The win moved Whittaker into the final round of the competition, which would take place live on UFC on FX: Sotiropoulos vs. Pearson.